Edit Hardcoded Finder Menus

 Show View Options I change that to

 Show View Options MEH and reload Finder.
-If the option I want to remove is changed in the GUI then that entry is the one that has to go, if not I revert back to it's original value and try the next occurrence.
+If the option changed in the GUI then that entry is the one, if not I revert back to it's original value and try the next occurrence.

-Here are some portions of that file's XML.
+Here are some portions of the xml file.
 We'll use the entry

 Burn to Disc… as an example and remove it.